Calcitonin gene-related peptide: Medicines

-New medicines are now on the market that contain antibodies against either CGRP itself, or its receptor.
-They are called monoclonal antibodies (MABs) and are large molecules that do not cross the blood-brain-barrier.
-They typically are not metabolized by the liver and have little direct impact on the metabolism of more conventional small-molecule drugs.
-They also tend to have relatively long half-lives in the body, but must be given parenterally (preferably by injection) due to very poor absorption from the digestive tract.
-They have been proved to be effective in people who experience migraine headaches, both with and without aura, and both episodic and chronic.
+Treatments based on monoclonal antibodies have been produced related to CGRP or CGRP receptors.
+They have been shown to be effective in patients who experience migraine headaches, both with and without aura, and both episodic and chronic cluster headache.
 These are the first class of preventive medications originally designed and approved for people with migraine.
-Monoclonal means all the antibodies are made from the same genetic material, although different MABs may derive from different sources, e.g. from hamster ovarian cells, from yeast cells or from humanized cell cultures.
-The antibodies are also made repeatedly to make them all identical, which results in difficult and relatively expensive production lines.
-Antibodies are proteins that counter or interfere with very specific parts of another protein or the site where a protein is supposed to bind to the receptor.
-Most commonly thought of in being used to prevent or fight off infections.
+Due to the nature of the monoclonal antibodies, they must be administered parenterally, preferably by injection.

-The first approved by the FDA is called erenumab (trade name Aimovig), produced by pharmaceutical company Amgen and Novartis.
+The first CGRP related medication approved by the FDA is called erenumab (trade name Aimovig), produced by pharmaceutical company Amgen and Novartis.
 It interacts with the CGRP receptor.
 It is injected once monthly with a dose of 70 or 140 mg.
 Few adverse effects were reported (most related to injection site reactions) and patients had a significant reduction in migraines.

-The second approved by the FDA is called fremanezumab (trade name Ajovy), produced by the Teva pharmaceutical company.
+The second approved by the FDA is called fremanezumab (trade name Ajovy), produced by the Teva Pharmaceuticals company.
 It interacts with the CGRP protein, whose expression is related to migraine attacks.
 It may be administered monthly or every three months, giving options for users.
 Trials have shown a reduction of greater than 50% of migraine days for those who responded.
 There were few significant side effects during trials, most related to injection site reactions.

-The third approved by the FDA is called galcanezumab (trade name Emgality), produced by the Eli Lilly Company.
+The third approved by the FDA is called galcanezumab (trade name Emgality), produced by the Eli Lilly and Company.
 It interacts with the CGRP protein, whose expression is related to migraine attacks.
 It is injected once a month, after the first month having a double dose.
 The main side effects are injection site reactions.

-Approved by the FDA in February 2020, ubrogepant is an oral medication manufactured by Allergan.
+Approved by the FDA in February 2020, ubrogepant (Ubrelvy) is an oral medication manufactured by AbbVie.

-Also FDA approved in February 2020, eptinezumab (Vyepti), is an intravenous migraine prophylactic medication manufactured by Lundbeck.
+Also FDA approved in February 2020, eptinezumab (Vyapti), is an intravenous migraine prophylactic medication manufactured by Lundbeck.

+Rimegepant (Nurtec ODT) subsequently became the first oral CGRP receptor antagonist to be approved by the FDA for both acute migraine treatment (approved February 2020) and prevention of episodic migraine (approved June 2021).
+It is manufactured by Pfizer.

+In September 2021 the FDA approved Qulipta (atogepant), the first oral CGRP receptor antagonist approved to prevent chronic migraine.

+The phytocannabinoids delta-9 tetrahydrocannabinol (Δ9-THC) and its oxidative byproduct cannabinol (CBN) are found to induce a CB1 and CB2 cannabinoid receptor-independent release of calcitonin gene-related peptide from capsaicin-sensitive perivascular sensory nerves, an action that other psychotropic cannabinoids cannot do.